-The monument to the 154th New York Volunteers is on the northeast side of Gettysburg on Coster Avenue, one of the few monuments in the town itself, (39.835133° N, 77.227571° W; Google map) It was dedicated in 1890 by the State of New York.
+The monument to the 154th New York Volunteer Infantry Regiment is on the northeast side of Gettysburg on Coster Avenue, one of the few monuments in the town itself.
+It was dedicated in 1890 by the State of New York.

 A monument to Amos Humiston is about 400 yards south on Stratton Street.
 Humiston was an enlisted man from the 154th who was mortally wounded on July 1.
 His unidentified body was found after the battle clutching a photograph of his small children.
 This led to a nationwide search which identified his wife and children.